kashodhanprinkal/Result-Management-System/README.md

 # Result Management System

-## Overview
-The Result Management System is a web application designed to efficiently manage and display student results.
-It allows administrators to add, update, and view student records, as well as generate reports.
+The Result Management System is a web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to simplify the management and access of student academic results.
+Designed for educational institutions, this system provides secure access for admins to manage students, courses, and results, and enables students to view their own results seamlessly.

 ## Features
 - User-friendly interface for managing student results.